 You can also hover on top of any component for actual values from your Schedule to get a full explanation of what it will bring to your formula, as shown below:

 Once you're familiar with the Schedule data available, you can also use the filters available to narrow down the list:

-Data return type: filters based on whether the data should be gathered as hour count or as shift count.
+Count: filters based on whether the data should be gathered as Shift hour count or as Shift count.

 Data gathering level: allows you to chose whether the data should be grouped by Department, Position, or Section.